Giveth/giveth-wiki/wiki/documentation/future.md

 5. Freeze a delegate

 In reality we could then see DACs that have for example the following settings:

 1. At least 51% of DAC's Delegates to nominate new Delegate
 2. At least 70% to remove a Delegate
 3. At least 30% to change the DAC information (description, DAC's name,...)
 4. Everyone can delegate without need to vote (0 votes on donation delegation)
 5. Everyone can freeze a delegate and the freeze time is 3 days

 There is also a freeze action which can be called by any delegate to temporarily freeze another delegate.
-Such delegate can not do any action until he/she is unfrozen
+Such delegate can not do any action until he/she is unfrozen.

 ![Usecase diagram for Delegate](../images/future/dac-governance-delegate.svg)